 Important Note:

-, it becomes text and can no longer be manipulated as a date.
+Once you format a date using :formatted as, it becomes text and can no longer be manipulated as a date.
 That’s why we use the mathematical approach instead.

 This approach gives you the precise HH:MM format you’re looking for while working within Bubble’s date handling system!